Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 2/Chapter 2 - Discovering Universe for Yourself.md

 - Main objection: **No observable stellar parallax**
     - Parallax: Apparent shift in star positions due to Earth’s motion.
     - Too small to detect with ancient instruments; stars are extremely far away.
-- Aristarchus proposed heliocentric system, but most ancient astronomers rejected it.
+- Aristarchus proposed heliocentric system, but most ancient astronomers rejected it; acceptance came later in 1800s
-- Acceptance came centuries later, after stellar parallax was finally measured (~1800s).